lisp/de.setf.resource/README.md

 On one hand, if an external schema is present, its definitions may provide either a nominal correspondence, or a structural analogy.
 In the first case the class names are compared to a registry.
 In the second case, the declare properties are compared to the properties of known classes.
 If either yields a match, that class should serve as the target for resources in the given domain.
-If no external schem is present, then the only alternatve to continue with a typed data model is to opportunistically define the class.
+If no external schema is present, then the only alternatve to continue with a typed data model is to opportunistically define the class.
 In the latter case, one requires an additional interaction with the repository to obtain schema information.
 Which means the operation cannot occur in-line, as the dynamic state may be in the middle of a continuing statement stream.
 It must instead be deferred to the end of the stream, at which point "forward-reference" instances can be classified either nominally or structurally.